haskell-ro/haskell-workshop/3.Typeclasses/slides.md

 # Extra: Limitations of Haskell's Type System

-* Type inference automatically finds/checks the right type for us
+* Type inference/checking automatically finds/checks the right type for us
 * ... because all computations on types terminate,
 * ... so Haskell types are not first-class values.